syncfusion-content/javascript-docs/js/api/ejRTE.md

 Shows footer in the RTE.
-When the footer is enabled, it displays the html tag, word Count, character count, clear format, resize icon and clear all the content icons, by default.
+When the footer is enabled, it displays the HTML tag, word Count, character count, clear format, resize icon and clear all the content icons, by default.

 #### Default Value